Location

 Since February of 2020, WECO has provided the funds for 8 students and 4 teachers at Parijat to receive skills training to make and distribute approximately 10,000 sanitary pads to over 2,000 women living in 7 nearby villages.

-In January 2022, WECO additionally began an income-generating initiative with a cohort of 30 women weavers living in similarly rural villages near Guwahati.
-The women make goods such as clothing and linens to sell in the market and each artisan is compensated a monthly salary up front for what she produces.
-All items are sold by an intermediary working with Parijat who ensures they receive a fair market price for their crafts.
+In January 2022, WECO additionally began an income-generating initiative for rural women weavers who make textile goods to sell in the market.
+Each artisan is compensated up front for what she produces, and all items are sold by an intermediary working with Parijat who ensures they receive a fair market price for their crafts.
+Proceeds from the sales are recycled back into the social enterprise and also go toward school feeding programs.
+WECO supplies the necessary resources and raw materials to keep the project running, including providing each women a monthly salary that doubles their family’s average income.